|Last Quarterly Update:||11/14/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry sell products to consumers via the Internet or mail order.
-Major companies include Amazon, LL Bean, Liberty Interactive, and Overstock (all based in the US), as well as N Brown Group (the UK), Otto Group (Germany), and Rakuten (Japan).
+Companies in this industry sell products directly to consumers via the Internet, TV, or mail order.
+Major companies include the US-based Amazon, HSN, J Crew, and Liberty Interactive (parent company of QVC), as well as Shop Direct Home Shopping (based in the UK), Otto Group (Germany), Alibaba Group-owned Taobao (China), and Rakuten (Japan).

 Demand is driven by consumers’ personal income.
 Profitability of individual companies depends on effective marketing to build a customer base.
-Larger firms enjoy central purchasing efficiencies and economies of scale in inventory management, customer service, and telecommunications.
-Smaller firms compete on outstanding customer service and providing niche products.
-The industry is ...
+Larger firms enjoy central purchasing efficiencies and ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options